BhavyaYeluri-9395/RAISE/frontend/README.md

 Gemini then converts the structured results into a readable recruitment assessment.
 This separation makes the scoring process easier to understand while still providing an AI-generated explanation.

-Authentication Flow
-User
- ↓
-Register
- ↓
-Password Hashing
- ↓
-SQLite users table
- ↓
-Login
- ↓
-JWT Access Token
- ↓
-Protected Routes
- ↓
-Role Validation
- ↓
-Recruiter / Individual Dashboard
-API Overview
-Authentication
-POST /auth/register
-POST /auth/login
-GET  /auth/me
-Resume Analysis
-POST /analyze

-Analyzes a single resume.
+1. Analyzes a single resume.

 Batch Screening
 POST /shortlist

-Analyzes multiple resumes and returns ranked candidates.
+2. Analyzes multiple resumes and returns ranked candidates.

 Results
 GET /analyses/{session_id}